 - Title: Their job title within the organization

-Groups let you organize team members into logical collections—like "Sellers", "Sales Enablement", or "Customer Success".
-Groups are used for:
+Teams let you organize team members into hierarchical structures—like "Revenue", "Sellers", "Sales Enablement", or "Customer Success".
+Teams are used for:

 - Cross-functional access: Give teams like sales enablement visibility into seller meetings without full admin access

-- Simplified permissions: Instead of granting access to individuals, grant access to entire groups
+- Simplified permissions: Instead of granting access to individuals, grant access to entire teams

-- Flexible organization: A team member can belong to multiple groups
+- Flexible organization: A team member can belong to multiple teams

 Permission Policies